-Fidya is paid for deliberately missing a fast with a valid reason to do so, however, kaffarah is only paid if you miss or break a fast without a valid reason.
+Fidya is paid for deliberately missing a fast with a valid reason to do so, however, kaffarah is only paid if you break a fast without a valid reason.
 The amount paid in fidya for each missed fast is equivalent to feeding one person.
-However, when paying kaffarah, the payment for each missed fast is the equivalent of feeding 60 people.
+However, when paying kaffarah, the payment for is the equivalent of feeding 60 people.

 Who is eligible for Fidya?